XingfenD/c-args-parser/docs/README.md

 ### Apply SCAP To Your Project

-​	Just download the scap.h scap.c or scppap.hpp scppap.cpp, include the head file compile the source file like your own library.
+​	Just download the scap.h scap.c, include the head file compile the source file like your own library.
 The example program is given in [EXAMPLE.c](EXAMPLE.c)

 ```c
 /**